-The curriculum requires completion of 14 courses or 42 credits, distributed among the core (six courses) addressing epidemiology, biostatistics, social and behavioral sciences, public health administration, environmental health and program evaluation or research methods.
-Student also complete three to four courses in their chosen concentration and one to two elective courses.
+The curriculum requires completion of 14 courses or 42 credits, distributed among the core (six areas) addressing epidemiology, biostatistics, social and behavioral sciences, public health administration, environmental health and program evaluation or research methods.
+As part of the 42 hours, students complete three to four courses in their chosen concentration and one to two elective courses.
 The student will also complete an individualized internship or practical experience and a capstone activity involving either a 6 credit thesis or 3 credit applied practical experience/project.

-Students can graduate with less than required 42 credits through transfer credits.
-Individuals who have completed courses outside the MPH program (e.g, courses completed at another institution) may request transfer upto 9 credits to out program with evidence of appropriateness of content, equivalence of requirements, minimum grades of B. Transfer credits are included in the student's official plan of study and counted towards the MPH degree.
+Individuals who have completed courses outside the MPH program (e.g. courses completed at another institution) may request transfer up to 12 credits to our program with evidence of appropriateness of content, equivalence of requirements, minimum grades of B. Transfer credits are included in the student's official plan of study and counted towards the MPH degree.

-Intership/ Practice Experience
+Internship/ Practice Experience

-All students must complete a 3-credit, semester long, practice based experience during their second year of study.
+All students must complete a 3-credit, semester long, practice-based experience during their second year of study.
 The internship is one of the several opportunities to demonstrate the public heath competencies gained through the academic experience.

 All students are required to complete a capstone project.
-Students may opt for a 6 -credit thesis exemplifying scholarship of discovery (e.g answering questions) or a 3 credit applied practice project demonstrating the scholarship of application (e.g addressing or resolving problems).
+Students may opt for a 6 -credit thesis exemplifying scholarship of discovery (e.g. answering questions) or a 3 credit applied practice project demonstrating the scholarship of application (e.g. addressing or resolving problems).
 The capstone should address a significant public health concern, pulse novel inquiry and/or initiative and demonstrate the student's mastery of one or more of the program competencies.

-For More Information, Contact :
+For More Information, contact:

 Dr. Grace Lartey